pulsejet/memories/docs/hw-transcoding.md

 ### Bare Metal

 If you are running Nextcloud on bare metal, you can install the drivers and ffmpeg directly on the host.
 If you are running nextcloud in a Virtual Magine or LXC container configuration, you will also need to pass through the hardware resource to the nextcloud machine.
-Some guides that may help with this: [Proxmox VM](https://pve.proxmox.com/wiki/PCI_Passthrough) / [LXC Container](https://gist.github.com/packerdl/a4887c30c38a0225204f451103d82ac5?permalink_comment_id=4471564).
+Some helpful guides can be found for [Proxmox VM](https://pve.proxmox.com/wiki/PCI_Passthrough) / [LXC Container](https://gist.github.com/packerdl/a4887c30c38a0225204f451103d82ac5?permalink_comment_id=4471564).

-On the nextcloud machine, you need to make sure that the `www-data` user has access to the drivers.
+On the Nextcloud machine, you need to make sure that the `www-data` user has access to the `/dev/dri` devices.
 You can do this by adding the `www-data` user to the appropriate groups.

 ```bash
 ## Ubuntu